-No matter what you call it, steamer trunks have been around for ages because they make a simple but very effective storage solution for all kinds of things.
-With many beautiful options to choose from (that can double as a coffee table or bench), a chest can be your perfect storage solution for your throw blankets (or pillows)!
+No matter what you call them, steamer trunks have been around for ages because they make a simple but very effective storage solution for all kinds of things.

 Bonus points if it’s cedar-lined for extra protection for your knit blankets.

-Both options afford you the ability to store blankets long-term, so they stay protected from critters.
+Both options allow you to store blankets long-term, so they stay protected from critters.

 We used to live in a house that had a good-sized linen closet.
-I used to put our blankets in blanket bags to protect them and then put those on the shelves of the linen closet.
-They were protected but also out of sight and out of mind.
+I used to put our blankets in blanket bags to protect them and then put those on the closet shelves.
+So they were saved but also out of sight and out of mind.

 Large Plastic Blanket Bags

-Don’t have room under your bed or in a linen closet?
-A blanket bag is still super helpful and can hold several blankets at once, all while giving you a clear window to see what’s in it without opening it up.
+Don’t have room under your bed or in a closet?
+A blanket bag is still super helpful and can hold several blankets at once, giving you a clear window to see what’s in it without opening it up.

-Without a large linen closet, I now use blanket bags and put them on a shelf in my small general storage area.
+I now use blanket bags without a large closet and put them on a shelf in my small general storage area.
 This way, they’re protected and out of sight.

 - They’re easy to find and affordable.

-- They keep the critters out to protect your blankets.
+- Storage bins keep the critters out to protect your blankets.

-- You can stack them out of the way in a closet, an attic, or a storage area.
+- You can stack the storage bins in a closet, an attic, or a storage area.

 - You can see what’s inside without needing to open them.